 Dynjandi is one of Iceland’s most majestic waterfalls.

-To access it, though, you would need to either rent a car or join a tour.
+To access it, you would need to either rent a car or join a tour.

-Expect the tour to take up to five hours, especially if the weather is good and you want to spend some time hiking up along the waterfalls.
+Expect the tour to take up to five hours, especially if the weather is good and you want to hike up along the waterfalls.

 The drive between Ísafjörður and Dynjandi also offers spectacular scenery.